Back to blogUpdated · 30 min read

 • Them being injured on your property; or

-• You accidentally damaging their property, apartment or belongings; or
+• You accidentally damage their property, apartment or belongings; or

-• You accidentally damaging your rented property; or
+• You accidentally damage your rented property; or

 • A person (including housekeepers, au pairs and gardeners) or pet that’s a part of your household accidentally injuring another person or pet.
 Like your dog biting someone and them holding you responsible for the doctor’s bills or your gardener using the weed eater and a stone flicking up and cracking a passer-by's windscreen.